 Size & shape

 Almost all pros used to play with elongated paddles, and most still do, but you'll notice a couple of exceptions on this list.
-While the majority of paddles are elongated (with a 16.5" length and a width around 7.5"), the hybrid Six Zero DBD and Proton's square-shaped models offer strong exceptions.
+While the majority of paddles are elongated, the hybrid Six Zero DBD and Proton's square-shaped models offer strong exceptions.

 Elongated paddles tend to have more power, and many advanced players like the extra reach.
 You sacrifice forgiveness as the narrow body makes the sweet spot smaller, but most advanced players don't mind this.